UnsnugHero/flash-cards/README.md

 ## Backend Development Server

+There are two server, one I gave up on (the Go server) and a node server (WIP)

+Run `npm start node-server` to run the Node backend dev server.
+The server will be hosted on `http://localhost:8080/`

-Run `npm start run-server` to run the go backend dev server.
+Run `npm start run-server` to run the Go backend dev server.
 The server will be hosted on `http://localhost:8080/`